top of page

 A note about Fire Keepers:

 The Fire Keeper assists the medicine person by making & tending the Fire and preparing the Stone People (lava rocks) for the Inipi Ceremony.
 The Great Spirit manifests through the Fire as a guide and teacher for the ceremony and represents Life and Transformation.
 The Fire Keeper will build the ceremony through his/her relationship with the Fire.
-This in many ways is the most important role in the ceremony because they are the ones who hold the frequency of Harmony - making sure we are safe, protected and within a space prepared for healing and growth.
-It is essential that the Fire Keeper is aware of this and that his/her heart is in a good way.
+This in many ways is the most important role in the ceremony because they are the ones who anchor the frequency of Harmony throughout the ceremony - making sure we are safe, protected and within a space prepared for healing and growth.
+It is essential that the Fire Keeper is aware of this and that his/her heart is in a good place.
 The resulting gifts which are then bestowed upon the Fire Keeper are many.

 Please always share your gratitude towards the Fire Keepers as we couldn't do this without them!

-If you are interested in learning to become a Fire Keeper, contact us here
+If you are interested in learning to become a Fire Keeper, contact us here.

 Upcoming Inipi Workshops